-DFES makes use of a scenario framework that is consistent with other distribution network operators and National Grid ESO, known as the Future Energy Scenarios or FES.
-These local stakeholder-informed projections encompass potential changes in distributed generation, electricity storage and demand, including electrified heat and transport.
+DFES makes use of a scenario framework that is consistent with other distribution network operators and National Grid ESO, known as the Future Energy Scenarios (FES).

-National Grid Electricity Distribution (NG) works with Regen to undertake the DFES analysis out to 2050 for all four of its licence areas, on an annual cycle.
+The local stakeholder-informed DFES projections encompass potential changes in distributed generation, electricity storage and demand, including electrified heat and transport.

-The suite of NG DFES 2022 outputs are available online.
+National Grid Electricity Distribution (NGED) works with Regen to undertake the DFES analysis out to 2050 for all four of its licence areas on an annual cycle.
+The suite of NG DFES 2023 outputs are available online.